QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 ## Textarea

 You might use a textarea if you want a bigger input field for text.
-You can use almost every property we saw, adding row and cols for the size of your textarea.
+You can use almost every property we saw, adding rows and cols for the size of your textarea.

 ```html